Safe Haven for Domestic Violence Victims

 How our program works

 C.A.R.E.4Paws provides immediate, temporary sheltering for animals through loving foster families and boarding partners.
 Our program is free and anonymous and we reunite animals with their owners when the time is right.
 While in the care of C.A.R.E.4Paws, all animals have access to free veterinary services, such as vaccines, spays/neuters and dental cleanings, as well as animal behavior training.
-Read more in our Safe Haven launch press release.
+Read more in our latest Safe Haven press release.

 How to access our services